Join us on Project Explore to start your transition to Towson University with an adventure.

 The Director of Project Explore is Andrew Lyburn.
 He works as the Assistant Director

-of Outdoor Adventures in Campus Recreation.
-Andrew is a Towson Alumnus and also holds
+of Outdoor Adventures and Student Development in Campus Recreation.
+Andrew is a Towson Alumnus and also holds a Master's Degree

 The instructors for Project Explore are current Outdoor Trip Leaders for Towson University's